elierotenberg/react-query/README.md

 - Single selector string: Only one selector string, all the occurences matching this selector will be replaced.
 - Multiple selector string: Pass an Object mapping each selector string to what it should be replaced with.
 - Plain value for the vnode to insert: Will be cloned and replace each matching vnode.
-- Function returning a new vnode: Will be applied to the elements to be replaced, and the return value will be inserted insert.
+- Function returning a new vnode (or a new vnode wrapped in a `$` instance): Will be applied to the elements to be replaced, and the return value will be inserted insert.
 The callback is passed the vnode to be replaced as first argument, as also as `this` context.
 Useful for "patching" trees.
+If the return value is a single descriptor wrapped in a `$` instance, it will be coerced to a descriptor using `$#single`.

 ##### `$r.wrap(vnode: descriptor): $`
 Returns a new `$` instance in which each descriptor is wrapped as the last child of `vnode` (and sole child if `vnode` had no children of course).